 The Council has a legal duty to enforce the Health and Safety at Work etc Act 1974 and related legislation.
-On behalf of the Council, the Occupational Health and Safety Team aims to ensure that work premises are safe for employees and visitors to them and that accidents are prevented wherever possible.
+On behalf of the Council, the Regulatory Service Team aims to ensure that work premises are safe for employees and visitors to them and that accidents are prevented wherever possible.

 - inspect places of work to ensure compliance with health and safety law, in accordance with government priorities